dockwa/simple-react-validator/README.md

 5. [Custom Validators](#custom-validators)

 # Usage
-Open the `example/index.html` file for more usage examples of the library or check out the example [Code Pen](https://codepen.io/stuyam/project/full/XxxwML)
+Open the `example/index.html` file for more usage examples of the library or check out the [Example](https://dockwa.github.io/simple-react-validator)

 **npm**
 ```